RMU Students Compete at EQT Pittsburgh Three Rivers Regatta

 “(S)o far we’ve just kind of like sat in class and listened about theories and did all the equations, so I guess just having like something sitting here in front of us that we’ve actually made is pretty rewarding.
 Whether it flies or not, I think we’re all proud of it,” said Parks.

 The Red Bull Flugtag competition is when teams of five build a homemade aircraft.
 Teams will be placed on a 100-foot platform with a 22-foot drop.
 One person will be in the craft while the other four push them off in hopes of having the aircraft fly.
 The entire competition lasts one minute with 30 seconds of a skit and 30 seconds to push the craft off the podium.
-Teams are judged on distance, creativity, and showmanship.
+Teams are judged on distance, creativity and showmanship.

 “It’s gonna be kind of like combat themed I think, with like colonials battling each other,” said Mammau.
 “Because three of us are going to be in red and two of them are going to be in blue.
 So, it’s going to be a little bit of competition going on between us.”